 - Landscaping, including sod, bedding plants, flower gardens (metal fence, boulders larger than 6" dia. and similar hard-scaping materials are not allowed).

 - General disturbance of public ROW or easement not listed above.

-If you are performing one of the previous activities you may either obtain an electronic ROW permit application here, or come into the engineering department.
+If you are performing one of the previous activities you may either obtain a ROW permit application below, or come into the Engineering Department.

 **Potholing must be completed prior to digging whenever crossing a wet utility or as required by the City Engineer.